My architectural shingles is failing

 Roofing

-If the problem is caught early, some minor repairs may be possible as a DIY project.
-However, for more extensive damage or if you're unsure of the cause, it's best to call in a professional roofing contractor to inspect the roof and provide a recommendation.
-They can identify the underlying issue and determine the best course of action to restore your roof's integrity and prevent further problems.
+If the issues are minor, such as a few damaged shingles, you may be able to DIY the repairs.
+However, for more significant problems or if you're unsure of the cause, it's best to call in a professional roofing contractor to inspect the roof and provide the appropriate solution.

 Step-by-Step Guide